 - You feel like you’re always the one who has to compromise to keep the peace

 - You’re concerned about how your partner’s financial situation will affect you as a married couple

 - You’re worried about losing affection or having a diminished sex life after marriage

 - You want to find healthier ways to resolve conflict

 - You want to resolve religious or financial differences

 - You want to define your marital roles and expectations

 … Then premarital counseling can be a great benefit to both you and your partner.

-The intimate nature of marriage requires that you talk to your partner about everything, no matter how awkward or uncomfortable.
+Premarital counseling will provide a space to discuss worries about the future.
+How do we talk about vulnerable or hard topics?
 Premarital counseling will help you learn how to be a better listener, and how to make your voice and needs heard in a productive and positive manner.

 Premarital counseling will also show you how to handle conflict in your marriage.
 When you live with someone, you will have arguments ranging from the very mundane to more serious issues.
 How you argue will be a part of the story of how you are as a couple.
 Learn how to de-escalate arguments and how to fight fairly, so you don’t cause emotional pain from things you said that you’ll never be able to take back.